abulavin/cs261/docs/Trades/list_trades.md

    Make sure that the attribute names are the same as the field defined in the `DerivativeTrade` class in `backend/trades/models.py`.
    For more infomation, [click here](https://django-filter.readthedocs.io/en/latest/index.html)

+   The number of trades returned is paginated by 100.
+This means only 100 objects will be returned per page.
+You access the first page without the need for any urls params but to access the following pages use the param: `?page=2`.

    **Optional:**
    <br />Examples:
    * `buying_party=google`